hiitsdustindavis/codereview-js-week1/README.md

 # MY CONDITIONS FOR USING THIS PROGRAM
 ## Fork it to your own repository
-Change your name and initials in paircreator.sh and autonode.sh - the default is my name Run the script by typing
+Change your name and initials in paircreator.sh, autonode.sh, and the readme template in cp/ - the default is my name Run the script by typing
     ./autonode.sh - to create a new project including
 * node